MahamudM90/Code-Shala/README.md

 # CODE-SHALA ✨
-This is Demo of a Company Website.
+This is the  Demo of a Company Website.

 ##### HomePage
 ![ScreenShot of Form](screenshorts/a.png)